 I replaced it with a 24″ freestanding vanity similar to {this one} which provided a TON more countertop space plus drawers to store toiletries in too:

 It was so much more functional for our guests and it looked a lot nicer too!
-For more “before” and “after” pics of this space, check out {this post on our guest bathroom renovation}.
+For more “before” and “after” pics of this space, check out my post on guest bathroom ideas.

 9. Dress Up Textured Walls With Shiplap